nickangtc/nickang-blog-gatsby/content/blog/2020-05-07-what-i-learned-teaching-colleagues-how-to-code.md/index.md

 ---
 title: What I learned from teaching colleagues how to code
 date: "2020-05-07"
-description: An in-house technical bootcamp is highly valuable to the business, the employees who are participants, and the teacher (me).
+excerpt: An in-house technical bootcamp is highly valuable to the business, the employees who are participants, and the teacher (me).
 status: draft
 ---